RandyRDavila/Automated-conjecturing-in-mathematics-with-TxGraffiti/README.md

 TxGraffiti is an AI conjecturing program that generates mathematical conjectures using a combination of machine learning techniques and heuristics.
 This repository provides the implementation of TxGraffiti, along with datasets and Jupyter notebooks demonstrating its application across various mathematical domains.

 ## Repository Structure
-- `notebooks/`: Contains Jupyter notebooks for running TxGraffiti on different datasets.
+- `notebooks/`: Contains Jupyter notebooks for running the TxGraffiti algorithm on different types of data.
 - `LICENSE`: License for the code.
 - `README.md`: This file.
 - `requirements.txt`: List of dependencies.